savannabits/filament-flatpickr/README.md

 Use **[Flatpickr](https://flatpickr.js.org/)** as your datepicker in the Filament Forms and Panels.

+> [!IMPORTANT]
+> **HELP NEEDED**
+> I need help in maintaining this project, given that I am currently unable to give it sufficient time.
+If you are willing and able to assist in maintaining the package, please reach out.

 **NB: These docs are for v3.x, which only supports Filament 3.x.
 For Filament v2 users, [use this guide instead](https://github.com/savannabits/filament-flatpickr/tree/main)**

 ## Installation